-If the proposal is not reasonable or fair to you or your creditors, the court can reject your consumer proposal within the fifteen-day period.
+If the proposal is not reasonable or fair to you or your creditors, the court can reject your consumer proposal within fifteen days.

-From there, your consumer proposal becomes legally binding with all of your creditors.
+If voted for, your consumer proposal becomes legally binding to all of your creditors.
 You stop making payments to your unsecured creditors and start paying your consumer proposal.

 Can a consumer proposal be rejected?

 While the majority of consumer proposals are accepted, some are also rejected.